 Split red lentils cooked in a light tadka

-1 cup split orange lentils
+1 regular tea/coffee cup of split orange lentils

 1 tablespoon of ghee or oil of your choice (olive, sunflower, vegetable)

 1 tbsp garlic paste